Chemotherapy: An Introduction

-Chemotherapy uses powerful drugs to kill cancer cells, control their growth or relieve pain symptoms.
-Chemotherapy may involve a single drug or a combination of two or more drugs, depending on the type of cancer and its rate of progression.
+Chemotherapy is a type of drug treatment that kills cancer cells, controls their growth or relieves disease-related symptoms.
+It may involve a single drug or a combination of two or more drugs, depending on the type of cancer and how fast it is growing.

 Chemotherapy is administered in several ways:

-Intravenous (IV) is the most common method.
+- Intravenous (IV) is the most common method.
 A needle is inserted into a vein and attached with tubing to a plastic bag holding the drug.
-For patients who undergo several chemotherapy sessions, a catheter is inserted into one of the large veins and left in place during the entire course of treatment.
-Some patients have a metal or plastic port implanted under the skin as an IV connection device.

-Injections are administered into the muscle, under the skin or directly into a cancer lesion, depending on the type or location of the cancer.
+- Injections are administered into the muscle, under the skin, or directly into a tumor, depending on the type or location of the cancer.

-Isolated limb perfusion is a method of administering chemotherapy drugs directly to tumors in the arm or leg.
+- Isolated limb perfusion is a way to deliver chemotherapy directly to tumors in the arm or leg.
 The blood supply of the affected limb is isolated from the rest of the body.
-Then, heated chemotherapy drugs are pumped into the treatment area through tubes inserted into tiny incisions.
+Heated chemotherapy drugs are then pumped into the treatment area through tubes inserted into tiny incisions.
 Isolated limb perfusion is used to treat advanced or metastatic melanoma and some sarcomas.

-Hepatic arterial infusion is used to treat liver cancer.
+- Hepatic arterial infusion is a method of delivering chemotherapy directly to tumors in the liver.
+It is typically used to treat cancers that have metastasized, or spread, to this organ.
 A tiny pump is surgically inserted under the skin and connected to the hepatic artery, which supplies blood to the liver.
-Drugs are administered through the pump over a period of about two weeks.

 Side Effects of Chemotherapy

-Side effects depend on the type of chemotherapy drugs used.
-The length and severity of chemotherapy side effects differ from patient to patient.
+The side effects of chemotherapy depend on the specific drug or drugs that a patient receives.
+The duration and severity of chemotherapy side effects differ from patient to patient.
 Most are temporary and will disappear once treatment has ended.
-There are drugs and non-invasive complementary therapies that can help alleviate some of the more severe symptoms.

 The most common side effects of chemotherapy include: